Reading

 “Therefore encourage one another and build one another up, just as you are doing.”

-Please give us opportunity and conviction to do so today.
+Please give us opportunity and conviction to give that good word to those around us.

 Amen.